KickingTheTV/ciapp-alpha-docs/docs/tests/java.md

 | `dd.jmxfetch.enabled`          | `DD_JMXFETCH_ENABLED`          | `true`             | `false`                                                                |

 You can change the test integration from `JUnit` to `TestNG` modifying the correspondent option.

+**Important:** You may want to enable more integrations if you have integration tests.
+If you want to enable all default integrations, just avoid setting the `DD_INTEGRATIONS_ENABLED` property.

 ## Datadog Agent